 First Year Commission Versus Renewal-Driven Commission

-Let’s talk about some of the different ways one can make a living and how much money they can make by selling insurance.
+Let’s talk about some of the different ways one can make a living learning how to sell insurance.

 Let’s dive into both of these a little more.

 First-Year Commission-Driven Products

 With these products, most if not all the commission you make is within the first-year of selling the policy.

 Some products like final expense and some universal life policies may offer renewals.